topi314/LavaSrc/README.md

       playlistLoadLimit: 1 # The number of pages at 100 tracks each
       albumLoadLimit: 1 # The number of pages at 50 tracks each
       artistLoadLimit: 1 # The number of pages at 10 tracks each
-    vkmusic:
-      userToken: "your user token" # This token is needed for authorization in the api.
-Guide: https://github.com/topi314/LavaSrc#vk-music
-      playlistLoadLimit: 1 # The number of pages at 50 tracks each
-      artistLoadLimit: 1 # The number of pages at 10 tracks each
-      recommendationsLoadLimit: 10 # Number of tracks
     flowerytts:
       voice: "default voice" # (case-sensitive) get default voice from here https://api.flowery.pw/v1/tts/voices
       translate: false # whether to translate the text to the native language of voice